 Restoring, maintaining, and creating new habitat: ancient woodland, hedgerows, meadows and wetlands.
 Horsenden is home to many plants and animals

 Hosting events celebrating the natural history and heritage of the hill, and bringing together locals and friends from afar to enjoy the farm and site

 Encouraging people of all ages to experience and learn about nature, by getting involved in volunteering and seeing the seasonal changes over the course of the year

-A beautiful area of ancient woodland, grassland, ponds and hedgerows, it’s home to a variety of wildlife and provides an opportunity to experience nature and escape from city life.
+Horsenden is the largest single nature conservation site within the borough at 90 hectares.
+It comprises of meadows, wetland and woodland habitat.
+A beautiful area of ancient woodland, grassland, ponds and hedgerows, it’s home to an abundance of wildlife and provides an opportunity to experience nature and escape from city life.

 There are clearly marked walking trails throughout the area.

 At the base of the hill is Horsenden Farm.
 Here visitors will find a children’s play park with swings, a maze and a pirate ship among other attractions; a restful Sensory Garden, enchanting original artwork and sculptured installations.